 The following are three of the top jobs in finance that offer potential paths for prospective students to envision in their futures.
 From analysts to tax experts and risk managers, many professionals depend on strong financial skills to fulfill their responsibilities.

 1. Chief Financial Officer (CFO)

 While today’s CFO is grappling with high-speed demands and unclear conditions, the rudiments of the role haven’t changed.
 These executives still need to provide the final word on company budgets and financial reports.
-Additionally, they manage company investments, financing strategies, cost reduction, procurement, and more.
+Professionals in this role also manage company investments, financing strategies, cost reduction, procurement, and more.

-According to the Bureau of Labor Statistics, the median salary for top executives at companies is approximately $104,700.
-Growth for such roles is proceeding on pace with the general expansion of the workforce at eight percent.
+According to the Bureau of Labor Statistics (BLS), the median salary for top executives at companies is approximately $104,690 per year.
+Growth for such roles is proceeding on pace with the general expansion of the workforce at four percent.
 Prospective financial leaders may find conditions vary widely between small and large businesses across regions and industries, but the connecting thread is a demand for financially savvy professionals who have skills in areas such as risk management and maximizing return on investment.